International Civil Rights Center and Museum: Exhibits

-Architect Charles Hartmann designed the building in an art deco style.
-Completed in 1929, the building in the 100 South block of Elm Street was then known as the Whelan Building because Whelan Drug Co. rented most of the space.
-Woolworth moved into the site in 1939.
-The building is part of the Downtown Greensboro Historic District.

 The International Civil Rights Center and Museum was designed by Freelon Group of Durham, North Carolina, and exhibits were designed by Eisterhold Associates of Kansas City, Missouri.
 It has 30000 sqft of exhibit space occupying the ground floor and basement, and office space on the top floor.

 Docent-led and self-guided tours are available for a fee.
 Tours begin in the lower level where visitors are introduced to the segregated society of the 1960s through video presentations and continues with a graphic "Hall of Shame" display of the violence against civil rights protesters of all colors throughout the United States.
 Visitors are introduced to the four students through a reenactment of the planning session set against the original furniture from their dorm room at A&T College in 1960.
 Visitors are led into the main floor of the museum where the massive lunch counter, in the original 1960 L-shaped configuration, occupies nearly the whole width and half the length of the building.
 Original signage from 1960 and dumbwaiters that delivered food from the upstairs kitchen are included, as is a reenactment of the sit-in on life-sized video screens.
 Visitors are then led through a reproduction of the "Colored Entrance" at the Greensboro Rail Depot where the roles of the church, schools, politics, and courts in the civil rights movement are explored.
 Artifacts include a pen used to sign the Voting Rights Act of 1965, the uniform of a Tuskegee Airman native to Greensboro, and a complete Ku Klux Klan robe and hood.

 Expansion plans

 The museum set a goal of raising $5 million by March 31, 2022 toward the $10.25 million purchase price of an adjacent five-story building and 2.2 acres at 100 South Elm Street.
 The purchase would help the museum's chances of becoming a UNESCO World Heritage Site.
 The city council agreed to provide $1 million on March 23, along with $250,000 a year for four years, subject to a report on the building and raising additional funds.
 The grant would have to be paid back if the museum sold the building.
 On March 29 county commissioners approved $1 million, plus $200,000 a year for five years.
-Sit-In Movement Inc. made the purchase on March 31.
+Sit-in Movement Inc. made the purchase on March 31.